 In 1983, Shot Jackson suffered a major stroke, only two months after selling his guitar repair business.
 He never fully recovered his speech nor his ability to play an instrument.
 In 1986, he was inducted into the Steel Guitar Hall of Fame.
 He suffered another stroke in 1990 and died in 1991.

 Together, the Jackson family has taken the original Sho-Bud pedal steel guitar to a higher level of excellence in sound, mechanics and beauty.
-The Jackson family continues to forge instruments and string pulling components that enable musicians around the world to create sounds otherwise difficult or seemingly impossible to achieve…especially in a live performance.
-Building on innovative design ideas and over fifty years of experience, Jackson Steel Guitar Company’s core focus is to render The Ultimate Sound™.
+They continue to forge instruments and string pulling components that enable musicians around the world to create fresh sounds and achieve unique bends.
+Building on innovative design ideas and nearly sixty years of experience the Jackson’s core focus is to render The Ultimate Sound.